ept/blog/src/_posts/2010-12-21-having-a-launched-product-is-hard.md

 ---
 layout: ync-post
-title: I didn't really enjoy Y Combinator
+title: Having a launched product is hard
 ---

-I didn't really enjoy our three months at [Y Combinator](http://ycombinator.com/).

-Let me clarify: none of that was YC's fault --- quite the opposite.
-They made the time bearable.
-I don't doubt for a second that joining YC in Summer 2010 was the right choice for us.
-But our experience of YC was different from the experience that many YC startups get.

-The difference?
-We had [already launched](http://blog.rapportive.com/the-accidental-launch).

-You'd think that hey, it's fantastic to have launched, particularly as successfully as we did!
+Over the last 6 months, [we](http://rapportive.com) have been learning what it means to support a launched product.

+Some background: Rapportive [launched](http://blog.rapportive.com/the-accidental-launch) in March 2010, and we joined [Y Combinator](http://ycombinator.com/) for the Summer 2010 batch from June to August.
+Even though it was fantastic to have users and solid growth, it was actually a very frustrating time for us as a team.

-Well, yes, but the downside is that we spent the entire 3 months of YC (and probably another month either side) doing the following:
+We found the downside of having launched, namely that we ended up spending the entire 3 months of Y Combinator (and probably another month either side) doing the following:

 * Answering many, many support emails and tweets
 * Raising [our seed round](http://techcrunch.com/2010/08/02/rapportive-funding/)